bharatlal124/CapStone_Project-StoreFleet/README.md

 - Winston (for logging)
 - Dotenv (for environment variables)
 - Nodemailer (For sending emails)
-- Node.js Crypto Module (For generating and verifying OTPs securely)
+- Node.js Crypto Module (For generating secure token for password reset)